Abhinavreddy-B/C-Shell/README.md

     * target name must be in enclosed with `"`.
 8. Background commands:
     * running `vi`/`vim` as a background process is creating problems due to some issues with inputs (stdin) on some machines.
 All other external commands work perfectly.
+9. Foreground processes:
+    * The time taken printed is the sum of individual parts of  command
+     ```
+     sleep 3 ; sleep 4
+     would print the time taken as 7s
+     ```